SylumMastropaolo/Slackbot/README.md

-# Repo description
+# Description
-This repo is the code that I wrote while following the LinkedIn Learning course [Node.js: Build Your First Microservice](https://www.linkedin.com/learning/node-js-build-your-first-microservice)
+This repo is the code that I wrote while following the LinkedIn Learning course [Node.js: Build Your First Microservice](https://www.linkedin.com/learning/node-js-build-your-first-microservice).

+In this tutorial I learned about the importance of Microservices while creating a chat bot for Slack.

+## Functionality

+This bot is currently able to respond to questions pertaining to the time or weather of a given location when using formats similar to the following:
+ * "Hey Iris, what's the time in Tokyo?"
+ * "What's the weather like in London, Iris?"

-# Tutorial Alterations
+### Tutorial Alterations
 In the original tutorial, written by [Daniel Khan](https://www.linkedin.com/in/khandaniel/?trk=lil_course), he uses the [Google Maps API](https://cloud.google.com/maps-platform/) but I decided to use the [OpenCage Geocoder](https://opencagedata.com/) for a few reasons.
   - Since the time that the tutorial was first published the Google Maps API changed how it managed pricing.
   - I didn't want to create a billing profile with Google.